Mathnerd314/stroscot/docs/Commentary/Tools.rst

 * stepping: single step, step out, continue thread / all threads until breakpoint, run ignoring breakpoints until stopped with interactive commnad
 * REPL / patching: evaluate pure expression in context of state, evaluate arbitrary code in current state (e.g. set variable to value), replace definition, hot-reload code changes, jump to address, return early from function.
 Pedantically, the patched state has no real history so the debugger should only be able to run forward from the state, but we can graft the patched state onto the old state to avoid losing context.
 * IPC: send signal, modify files

+searching for watchpoints/breakpoints
+build database of everything that happened replaying different segments of the execution in parallel applying different kinds of instrumentation to the same segments

+instruction-accurate recording of your software - syscalls, shared memory, signal timing this can be played forward and will always behave the same way several approaches - Just-In-Time instrumentation of machine code (Undo.io), ptrace (rr, https://pernos.co), https://replay.io

+to run backwards, we need more information - like if memory is overwritten, what was the value before?
+Unfortunately, if we recorded all memory changes explicitly, it would be slow and use up a lot of storage.
+Therefore debuggers use "Finnegan search" ("poor old Finnegan had to begin again...") - they start one or more forks of the process, and run these forks forward up until the desired target is reached.
+Usually there is a recent snapshot available so only that slice has to be re-executed during reverse stepping.
+The parallelism is mainly useful for larger breakpoints/watchpoints where the event of interest can be further back and multiple snapshots may have to be examined.

+we only have snapshots and the minimal information needed to run forward deterministically.
+So for most tasks, like breakpoints, we need to recompute intermediate states, like memory contents.

+JIT instrumentation
+hardware performance counters - not available in containers/virtual machines

 Debugging by querying a database of all program state by Kyle Huey The State Of Debugging in 2022 by Robert O’Callahan